Yu-Kh/Install-Guide/Debian 9 Install Guide.md

 To work with Apla Platform you should use Molis client.

 ### Login as Founder
-To obtain system administrator rights on your ecosystem, you should login as node founder.
+To obtain system administrator rights on your ecosystem, you should login as ecosystem founder (Node 1 founder).
 To do this, first, you must obtain the private key of the founder that was generated during the installation of the node.
 This key contains in the file 'PrivateKey', located in node configuration directory (in this guide it is located in directory  '/node1').

 Next, in the Molis client in account options you should choose item 'Import existing key'.